DaiTran2210/Global-Superstore-Analysis-Power-BI-/README.md

 ## IV.
 Insights
 1. Our top 5 biggest markets are: **APAC, LATAM, EU, US, EMEA**.

-2. Popular customers are "Consumer" and "Corporate" accounted for a total of : ~ **82%**.
+2. "Consumer" and "Corporate" customers make up about **82%** of our total.

-3. Standard class is common shipping method.
+3. Standard class is our go-to shipping method.

-4. United state is the country with the largest number of orders.
+4. The US has the largest number of orders.

-5. Profit and Sales tend to reach Max at the end of the year (**Q4**) and Min at the beginning of the year (**Q1**).
+5. Profit and sales peak at the end of the year **(Q4)** and hit a low at the start of the year **(Q1)**.

-6. Our popular customers according to Market are: APAC, LATAM, EU, US, EMEA and AVG, the size of the cart is: APAC > EU > US > LATAM > AFRICA, respectively.
+6. By market, our popular customers are: APAC, LATAM, EU, US, EMEA, with cart sizes ranking as APAC > EU > US > LATAM > AFRICA.

-7. Our popular customers by Region are : Central EU, EMEA, Africa, OCEANIA APAC, WEST US.
+7. By region, our popular customers are in: Central EU, EMEA, Africa, Oceania APAC, and West US.

-8. **Office Supplies** is the category mainly ordered by customers.
+8. **Office Supplies** is the top category ordered by customers.

-9. According to profit,
+9. Profit-wise:

-* Technology is the most profitable category.
+- **Technology** is the most profitable category.

-* Consumer is the most profitable segment.
+- **Consumer** is the most profitable segment.

-→ **APAC** is the market where we have the highest profit ~ 0.44M and **Central EU** is the Market region with the highest profit.
+- **APAC** has the highest profit at around 0.44M.

+- **Central EU** is the top market region for profit.

 ## V. Recommendations
 **Market expansion strategy and key products**

-1, If we have large capital, we can focus on developing **APAC, US, EU, LATAM** regions, more specifically Market regions: **Central + North EU, APAC, West + East US, North LATAM**.
+1. If we have large capital:

+- Focus on expanding in **APAC, US, EU, LATAM** regions, especially **Central + North EU, APAC, West + East US, North LATAM**.

-* Note: the APAC market needs the most focus.
+- **APAC market** needs the most attention.

-* The main category is: Technology + office supplies.
+- Main categories: Technology + Office Supplies.

-* Main sub-category are: Binders, Storage, Art, Paper, Chairs, Phones and Accessories.
+- Main sub-categories: Binders, Storage, Art, Paper, Chairs, Phones, and Accessories.

-* Segment to be targeted is: Consumer + Corporate.
+- Target segments: Consumer + Corporate.

-2, If we have limited capital, we need to pay attention to the ROS index, now there are 2 markets that need to spend a little capital but bring high profits: **Canada and Africa**.
+2. If we have limited capital:

+- Pay attention to the ROS index.
+Two high-profit markets with low capital investment are **Canada and Africa**.
-* Note: the Canadian market needs the most focus.
+- **Canada** needs the most focus.

-* Main products are: Technology + office supplies.
+- Main products: Technology + Office Supplies.

-* Main sub-category are: Art, Binders, Storge.
+- Main sub-categories: Art, Binders, Storage.

-* Segment to be targeted is: Consumer + Corporate + Home office.
+- Target segments: Consumer + Corporate + Home Office.